workinprogress-ai/devenv/docs/Contributing.md

 Put another way, you will often merge work that is incomplete or features that are "dark" until a later date.
 But you break something, must never never never allow the code in `master` to stay in a broken state.
 You must _immediately_ *fix the problem or else revert the code*.
 In fact, broken code in `master` becomes the problem of the entire team.
 So a RED state is disruptive and must be fixed immediately.

-After merging, continue working on the same branch.
-This will help the _final reviewer_ to examine all the changes related to the same issue or story.
+After merging, **continue working on the same branch**.
+This will help the _final reviewer_ to examine all the changes related to the same issue or story.  **Do not delete the branch until the [final review](#final-reviews-and-progressive-reviews) is complete**

 Obviously, this means that some features will be shipped "dark" because code for those changes could get into production well ahead of the the feature being fully ready.
 This takes us back to the absolutely non-negotiable rule:  Never break anything existing.